MFL - French and Spanish

 Key Stage 5

-In the first year of study, A-Level topics build on learning from KS4 and language development moves away from set phrases and vocabulary to enable students to express opinions in a meaningful way.
+In the first year of study, A-Level topics are chosen because they are familiar to students as they have studied ‘Family and relationships’, ‘Technology’ and ‘Media’ at KS4.
+Building on themes that are familiar to students, language development moves away from set phrases and vocabulary to enable students to express opinions in a meaningful way.

-The curriculum introduces film in Y12, and students begin learning about the structures and themes that will be analysed in an increasingly complex manner over the two years of study.
+The film is introduced in Y12 and students start to acquaint themselves with the structures and themes that will be analysed in an increasingly complex manner over the two years of study.

-In Year 13, more controversial aspects of society are added in, leading to more meaningful discussions and class debates, which enable students to improve and practise higher-level language skills.
-They also develop more mature arguments around complex topics such as the death penalty, migration, or politics.
-Grammar also revises KS4 learning and adds more tenses and complex structures such as subjunctives, indirect speech, passive forms etc.
+In Year 13, more controversial aspects of society are added in, leading to more meaningful discussions and class debates, which will enable students to improve and practice higher level language skills.
+They also develop more mature arguments around complex topics such as the Death penalty, Migration, or Politics.
+The grammar also revises what has been learnt at KS4 but more tenses and complex structures are added, such subjunctives, indirect speech, passive forms etc.

-Literary work is introduced in Y13 as students are well equipped to read a novel in the target language and discuss its themes.
+The literary work is introduced in Y13 as students have developed a more secure grasp of complex vocabulary and grammar by that stage and are better equipped to read a novel in the Target language and discuss its themes.

-Students end the course with a solid and secure knowledge of vocabulary and grammar at KS5, which enables them to continue studying the language or start a language at university or gives them the fluency required to communicate with native speakers securely.
+Students end the course with a very good, secure knowledge of vocabulary and grammar at KS5, which enables them to continue studying the language or start a language ab initio at university, or gives them the fluency required to securely communicate with native speakers.

 Overview by Key Stage: